3llomi/RecordView/README.md

         //you can pass 0 if you don't want to play sound in certain state recordView.setCustomSounds(R.raw.record_start,R.raw.record_finished,0);

 ```

-**Note**: for changing RecordButton Color Animation you must provide a **Transition Drawable** instead of a **Normal Drawable** and you can set it from Java or XML

 ### Thanks/Credits
 - [NetoDevel](https://github.com/NetoDevel) for some inspiration and some code in his lib [audio-recorder-button](https://github.com/safetysystemtechnology/audio-recorder-button)
-- [wnafee](https://github.com/wnafee) for his lib [vector-compat](https://github.com/wnafee/vector-compat) which helped me to make AnimatedVectorDrawable Compaitable in older APIs
 - [alexjlockwood](https://github.com/alexjlockwood) for making this Awesome tool  [ShapeShifter](https://shapeshifter.design/) which helped me to animate vectors easily

+- ~~[wnafee](https://github.com/wnafee) for his lib [vector-compat](https://github.com/wnafee/vector-compat) which helped me to make AnimatedVectorDrawable Compaitable in older APIs ~~ removed in latest version because the support library fixed the issue.